Skip to content Skip to footer navigation

 • Regularly check the pressure valve to make sure it's free from food residue.

-• Remove and clean the silicon rubber seal regularly – soak the seal in bi-carb soda and water to eliminate odours.
+• Remove and clean the silicon rubber seal regularly – soak the seal in bi-carb soda (or vinegar) and water to eliminate odours.

 • Use a tea towel to open the pressure release valve to protect your hands.